 - On a scale of 1-10 how much do you like our branding?

-- What words would you use to describe our tone of voice?
+- What words would you use to describe our branding and tone of voice?

-- Does our branding reflect the experience you have with our brand?
+- How much does our branding reflect your experience you have with our brand?

-The insight you get from this research will highlight where there are issues, what is currently resonating with audiences, and help you to shape your framework for an effective rebranding strategy.
+The insights you gain from this research will shine a light on current blindspots, and highlight what is currently resonating with audiences – giving you what you need to help you shape a new brand identity, and a framework for an effective rebranding strategy.

 Define what your business stands for